Law

 The Philippine law mandates the National Government to assume a portion of the financial obligations of the National Power Corporation (NPC) in accordance with the Electric Power Industry Reform Act (EPIRA), with the Department of Finance (DOE) as the lead agency responsible for addressing and resolving related issues.

-The consent of NPC's creditors under various loan and financial agreements is required for the formal transfer of NPC's assets and liabilities to PSALM Corp. to ensure legal compliance and agreement among all parties involved.
+The Executive Order states that NPC’s creditors’ consent is required under various loan and financial agreements for the formal transfer of NPC’s assets and liabilities to PSALM Corp.

-The Secretary of Finance is authorized to enter into, conclude, and sign agreements, deeds, and other documents to implement and give legal effect to the assumption of NPC's financial obligations by the National Government.
+The Secretary of Finance is authorized to enter into, conclude, and sign, for and on behalf of the National Government, agreements, deeds, and other documents necessary for valid and enforceable implementation.

-The assumption was to begin on December 31, 2004, following a schedule approved by the Development Budget Coordination Committee.
+The assumption is to be implemented in accordance with a schedule to be approved by the Development Budget Coordination Committee.

 Analyze Cases Smarter, Faster